madgen/madgen.github.io/posts/2018-10-08-Automatic-Subgoal-Scheduling-for-Datalog.markdown

 If you're still not sold on the idea, I have one final motivating example.
 Even in the purely logical implementations of Datalog, dataflow problems exist.
-Stratified negation is indispensable in Datalog programming.
-When discussing negation, the emphasis is always on the lack of cyclic dependencies between predicates used negatively.
-However, there is another syntactic problem.
+Negation is indispensable in logic programming.
+However, there is a difficulty with it.
 Consider the following rule:

 ```prolog
 accessed("Mistral").